TomKugelman/Red-Black-Trees/README.md

 - RightLeftRotation -- Takes 1 RedBlackNode as an argument.
 Performs a right rotation then a left rotation.
 Further Details within <Tree.cs>.
 - LeftRotation -- Takes 1 RedBlackNode as an argument.
 Performs a left rotation.
 Further Details within <Tree.cs>.
 - RightRotation -- Takes 1 RedBlackNode as an argument.
 Performs a right rotation.
 Further Details within <Tree.cs>.
 - Search -- Takes 1 integer as an argument.
-Calls <FindMin()> and <FindMax()> with the given value, times the search process and outputs the result, including the time to the console.
+Calls <FindMin()> and <FindMax()> with the given value, times the search process and outputs the results.

 #### Program
 - CreateRandomArray -- Takes 1 integer as an argument and returns an array filled with unique numbers the size of the argument given.